praveenrsmart/praveenrsmart/README.md

 ---

 ### ☁ India Post 2.0 Cloud-Native Platform (PoC)
-Designed and developed a cloud-native Proof of Concept using **GoLang, Spring Boot, Docker, Kubernetes, Kafka, Cassandra, PostgreSQL and Keycloak** to demonstrate the modernization architecture for next-generation postal applications.
+Designed and developed a cloud-native Proof of Concept using **GoLang, Spring Boot, Docker, Kubernetes, Kafka, Cassandra, PostgreSQL and Keycloak** to demonstrate the modern microservices architecture for next-generation postal applications.

 ---